 The school’s covered assembly area was extended and enclosed so it can be used as a school hall.
 Other conditions include dedicating a section of the new library for Aboriginal material and that a cross-cultural awareness program including Aboriginal history and culture is included in the school’s curriculum.

-The school’s staffing profile consists of the Principal, two Deputy Principals and a Manager Corporate Services.
-A School Officer also assists in the front office.
-In addition, the school has specialist teachers in Physical Education, Music, Visual Arts, Languages other than English (LOTE - Japanese) and Science.
+The school’s staffing profile consists of the Principal, Deputy Principals, a Manager Corporate Services and School Officers who assist in the front office.
+In addition, the school has specialist teachers in Physical Education, Music, Visual Arts and Languages (Japanese) .

-Non-Teaching staff include Education Assistants for Kindergarten and Pre-primary and a Library Officer.
+Non-Teaching staff include Education Assistants for Kindergarten and Pre-Primary, Special Needs Education Assistant and a Library Resource Officer.

-A Defence School Transition Aide (DSTA) is available to assist with the transition of Australian Defence Force families into our school community and when they leave.
-The DSTA can assist with any educational, emotional or social concerns families may have about their child/children and will liaise with the principal, parents, teachers and professional therapists.
+A Defence School Mentor (DSM) is available to assist with the transition of Australian Defence Force families into our school community and when they leave.
+The DSM can assist with any educational, emotional or social concerns families may have about their child/children and will liaise with the principal, parents, teachers and professional therapists.

 School staff are hard working, conscientious and aim to cater fully for the individual educational needs of the students.